pawaters/dating-app/README.md

 - Chat room that saves conversations (maybe not needed).

 **Questions**
+- Start with APP js, descirbe routes, components, choices, then backend
+- which state in store you used to keep track of stuff?
+- how did you organise your css - one main then some tailwin with each element?

 - What list of todos would you use to do the project? (review ours)
 - What main sources/examples would you use?
 - What was the hardest?